smbeiragh/sanam/README.md

 So should we provide lengthy documentation on every single class and selector?
 A good code is a self documentary code.
 Meaningful classes are the the answer.
-By using namespaces we’re able to communicate useful information about classes to other developers just by the class name itself right in html.
+By using namespaces we’re able to communicate useful information about classes to other developers just by the class name itself right in html or css code.

-> *Namespace*: namespaces are one or more character at the beginning of class and are separated from
+> *Namespace*: namespaces are one or more character at the beginning of class name and are separated from
 > other parts of class names using hyphen (-)

 *Example of Namespace*